Pavornoc/PythonHunt/README.md

 $ investigate -f IoC_file.txt
 ```
 Unfortunately, due to API rate limiting with the free APIs, you may only
 look up 5 items per minute by default.
 If you have paid for API keys without limits,you can ignore this.

 Otherwise, you can also specify which APIs to use with the optional `-p`
-or `--platforms` flag after the `-i`, `-d`, or `-f` flags.
+or `--platforms` flag.
 By default, if no platform is specified, the script will run through all
 of them.